-- They must share the same permanent residence and the common necessities of life. - They must be mentally competent to enter into a contract. - They must be financially interdependent and have furnished documents to support at least two of the following conditions of such financial interdependence:
+- They must not be currently married to, or a Domestic Partner of, another person under either statutory or common law. - They must be at least 18 years of age. - They must share the same permanent residence and the common necessities of life. - They must be mentally able to consent to contract. - They must be financially interdependent and have furnished documents to support at least two of the following conditions of such financial interdependence: